meco-group/rockit/README.md

 iterative learning (ILC), model predictive control (NMPC), motion planning.

 Notably, the software allows free end-time problems and multi-stage optimal problems.
-The software is currently focused on direct methods and relieas eavily on [CasADi](http://casadi.org).
+The software is currently focused on direct methods and relies eavily on [CasADi](http://casadi.org).
 The software is developed by the [KU Leuven MECO research team](https://www.mech.kuleuven.be/en/pma/research/meco).

 # Installation